 Financial derivatives (both assets and liabilities); banks must report all their own derivatives positions, with a full breakdown by country and sector (country and sector of the counterparty to the derivatives contract).
 Contracts with a positive market value should be reported on the asset side of the balance sheet.
-Contracts with a negative market value should be recorded on the liabilities side of the balance sheet.

 - Derivatives contracts traded on public exchanges generally have no market value because daily settlement takes place via the margin accounts.
 Since OTC derivatives are not settled centrally on a daily basis, these contracts do have a market value which must be reported here. - The breakdown by currency is based on the currency in which the reporting entity settles or redeems.
 In the case of derivatives contracts where the two legs are in different currencies (e.g. an FX swap), this is the currency that the reporting entity delivers at the time of the transaction.
-See also the BIS manual on International Banking Statistics.30. - Own margin accounts for the settlement of publicly traded derivatives contracts should be reported on form 9001HK1 under 'Demand deposits' (part of the item 'Loans and deposits provided' on the asset side of the balance sheet).
+See also the BIS manual on International Banking Statistics.. - Own margin accounts for the settlement of publicly traded derivatives contracts should be reported on form 9001HK1 under 'Demand deposits' (part of the item 'Loans and deposits provided' on the asset side of the balance sheet).
 Any margin accounts held at the reporting institution by third parties must be reported on the liabilities side of the balance sheet under 'Demand deposits' (part of the item 'Loans and deposits taken') on form 9001HK1.